The 10 Worst Dallas Suburbs

 • High rate of uninsured families

-Additionally, we limited the analysis to places that have over 2,000 people.
-This left us with a grand total of 77 suburbs to evaluate around Dallas.
+We also limited the analysis to places with over 2,000 people.
+This left us with a grand total of 79 suburbs to evaluate around Dallas.

-We ranked each place with scores from 1 to 77 in each category, where 1 was the “worst”.
+We ranked each place with scores from 1 to 79 in each category, where 1 was the “worst.”

-Editor’s Note: This article is an opinion based on facts and is meant as infotainment.
-Don’t freak out we updated this article for 2023.
-This is our tenth time ranking the worst suburbs around Dallas.
+We updated this article for 2025, which reflects our tenth time ranking the worst suburbs around Dallas.

 As we mentioned earlier, the suburbs around Dallas aren’t all bad.
 University Park takes the cake as the best place to live around Dallas.